mitojala/test/docs/intro/citymodel.md

 ![buildingClass](imgBuild/screenshot5.png)

-We have now analysed our data, you can close the block.
+We have now analyzed our data, you can close the block.

 #### Images preparation